 Click HERE to find out more about the Award in Education & Training

-Diploma in Education & Training:
+Certificate in Education & Training:

 If you would like to go further with your teaching career – perhaps you have already completed the Award or you just want to dive in and get going with a strong teaching qualification, then this is the course for you.
-The Diploma is the ideal qualification if you want to teach larger courses, ones that run over a number of months instead of just a few days.
+The Certificate is the ideal qualification if you want to teach larger courses, ones that run over a number of months instead of just a few days.

 You will learn how to develop your lesson structure using a course syllabus, plan and deliver your course as well as assessing your learners’ progress.
 Become familiar with actively engaging with students in a classroom through class practice where you will get help and guidance from a team of experienced professionals who are there to support you as you progress.